unit_test_framework

 $ wget https://raw.githubusercontent.com/eecs280staff/unit_test_framework/main/unit_test_framework.hpp

-For this tutorial, you’ll need two files, arrays.hpp and arrays.cpp.
+For this tutorial, you’ll need three starter files, tutorial.hpp, tutorial.cpp, and Makefile.

-These functions contain implementations of two functions (slideRight() and flip()) that work with arrays.
+These functions contain implementations of two functions (slideRight() and flip()) that work with vectors.
 The implementations each contain a bug!
 You’ll catch the bugs by writing tests.

-Your tests should go in a new file, called arrays_tests.cpp.
-Add the following code to arrays_tests.cpp:
+Your tests should go in a new file, called tutorial_tests.cpp.
+Add the following code to tutorial_tests.cpp:

 #include "unit_test_framework.hpp"